Chat with us, powered by LiveChat

 That said, there are specific qualities worth noticing in potential guides.
 The best sitters are:

 They're curious about your experience without assuming they know what you’re going through or what’s best for you.
-They won't project their idea of and push you toward what they think the journey should look like.
+They won't push you toward an idea of what they think the journey should look like.

 Emotional maturity is an important quality.
 A good sitter has done their own inner work.
 They're used to the intense and wild emotions that can arise during these journeys.